RolandSamidu/RolandSamidu/README.md

 - 📫 How to reach me **rsdew.appuhami99@gmail.com**

-- 📄 Know about my academic experiences [https://github.com/it20618186](https://github.com/it20618186) and from this account.
+- 📄 Know about my academic experiences [https://github.com/it20618186](https://github.com/it20618186) and Know about my other experiences and necessary knowledge from this GITHUB account.

 - ⚡ Fun fact **I think I am happy person.**